 To find out about OLEV funded EV Charge Points, click this information box to be directed to the government scheme webpage.

 Simply contact us we will walk you through the process from start to finish.
 We will take care of all the administration and appropriate notifications.
 Allowing for a stress free installation.

 When you are considering buying an Electric Vehicle it can be very confusing; understanding how the car charges, power ratings, cable types and connectors.
-KVA Electrical is here to help with all of your questions.
+EV Life are here to help with all of your questions.

 Electric vehicle (EV) is the umbrella term for any vehicle that is powered, in part or in full, by a battery that can be directly plugged into mains electricity.

 Pure-Electric Vehicle (Pure-EV) – A vehicle powered solely by a battery charged from mains electricity.
 Currently, typical pure-electric cars have a range of approximately 100 miles but are improving all the time.

 Plug-In Hybrid Electric Vehicle (PHEV) - A vehicle with a plug-in battery and an internal combustion engine (ICE).
 Typical PHEVs will have a pure-electric range of over 10 miles.
 After the pure-electric range is utilised, the vehicle reverts to the benefits of full hybrid capability (utilising both battery power and ICE) without range compromise.

 Extended-Range Electric Vehicle (E-REV) – A vehicle powered by a battery with an ICE powered generator on board.
 E-REV’s are like pure-EV’s but with a shorter battery range of around 40 miles.
 Range is extended by an on board generator providing many additional miles of mobility.
 With an E-REV the vehicle is still always electrically driven.